pygfx/wgpu-py/codegen/README.md

-## Updating the Rust backend (`rs.py`)
+## Updating the wgpu-native backend

 ### Introduction

-The backends are almost a copy of `base.py`: all methods in `base.py` that `raise NotImplementedError()` must be implemented.
+The backends are almost a copy of `_classes.py`: all methods in `_classes.py` that `raise NotImplementedError()` must be implemented.

-The `rs.py` backend calls into a dynamic library, which interface is specified by  `webgpu.h` and `wgpu.h` (in the resources directory).
+The wgpu-native backend calls into a dynamic library, which interface is specified by  `webgpu.h` and `wgpu.h` (in the resources directory).
 We parse these files with a custom parser (`hparser.py`) to obtain a description of the interfaces, enums, flags, and structs.

-The majority of work in `rs.py` is the conversion of  Python dicts to C structs, and then using them to call into the dynamic library.
+The majority of work in the wgpu-native backend is the conversion of  Python dicts to C structs, and then using them to call into the dynamic library.
 The codegen helps by validating the structs and API calls.

 ### Tips